-The great part about these Halloween Mystery Boxes which are also called Sensory Boxes is watching the kid’s reaction when they feel around inside the box.
-Their wondering is it really a Warlock’s brain or just spaghetti, is it a witch’s eye or just grapes?
+The great part about these Halloween Mystery Boxes which are also called Sensory Boxes is watching the kid’s reactions when they feel around inside the box.
+They’ll wonder is it really a Warlock’s brain or just spaghetti, is it a witch’s eye, or just grapes?

 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.

 Are you ready to create this fun & spooky Halloween game for your kids?
 It’s been a huge hit with my kids at their Halloween classroom parties.
 But be warned you might hear lots of screams or Yucks when the kids feel the creepy contents of the box (: It really is a fun activity your kids will want to do every year.

 - Tissue Boxes, Shoe Boxes, Small Cardboard Box